Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 The need to handle multiple logins on the same device brings with it the first kind of identity which we call _device-user_.
 This identity lives only at a certain device and not even the public key is exposed to the network.

-Besides that, the end users can have multiple types of identities, and within each type as many instances as they want.
-Each type of identity corresponds to a role or actor in a use case.
-Usually each Platform introduces a set of indentities and all the Platform's functionality orbits around all the use cases derived on the interactions between those actors.
+Besides that, the End Users can have multiple types of identities (we call this _Actors_), and within each type as many instances as they want.
+Each type of identity corresponds to a role in real life or an actor in a use case.
+Usually each Platform introduces a set of actors and all the Platform's functionality orbits around all the use cases derived on the interactions between those actors.

-Even having a hierarchy of identities, end users have a root identity.
-At that level thay can set a standard set of information and overwrite it at any level down the hierarchy, narrowing or expanding that information as needed.
-All these identities are exposed to the Fermat Network in a way that from the outside, no one can tell they are related between each other or to a certain end user.
+The Framework handles a hierarchy of identities.
+One of them is what we call the _root identity_.
+At root level End Users can set a standard set of information that can be overwriten at any level down the hierarchy, narrowing or expanding that information as needed.
+All these identities are exposed to the Fermat Network in a way that from the outside, no one can tell they are related between each other or to a certain End User.

 #### Componets Identities

 Many components have their identities for a variety of purposes:

 a.
-Plug-ins to identify themselves to Add-ons in order to get access to identity-specific resources as Databases or areas of the File System.
+Plug-ins to identify themselves to Add-ons in order to get access to identity-specific resources as Databases or their own share of the File System.

-b.
-Network Services to encrypt the communications between each other.
+b. _Network Services_ to encrypt the communications between each other.

 c.
-Clients to encrypt the communication with nodes.
+Network Clients to encrypt the communication with nodes.

 d.
 Nodes to recognize each other even when their IP, location or other profile information changes.